A financial plan is highly essential when it comes to going abroad. But what are the financial action plans you should consider when moving abroad?

-However, there are other popular destinations for expats which have more complicated tax arrangements with the UK.
-For example Antigua, Jersey and Guernsey are particularly challenging when it comes to investments.
+However, there are other popular destinations for expatriates that have more complicated tax arrangements with the UK.
+For example, Antigua, Jersey, and Guernsey are particularly challenging when it comes to investments.

-In France and Germany the tax systems are very comprehensive, but it does mean that navigating the treaty with the UK can be tricky.
-The United Arab Emirates, along with many other Middle East states, does not impose personal income tax.
+In France and Germany, the tax systems are very comprehensive, but it does mean that navigating the treaty with the UK can be tricky.
+The United Arab Emirates, along with many other Middle East states, does not impose a personal income tax.

-One option is to arrange your liabilities simply so that they are as hassle free as possible.
-Contact your bank to ensure they are aware you are not living in the UK, and consult a qualified tax adviser or accountant who is experienced in expat tax matters.
+One option is to arrange your liabilities simply so that they are as hassle-free as possible.
+Contact your bank to ensure they are aware you are not living in the UK, and consult a qualified tax adviser or accountant who is experienced in expatriate tax matters.

 When the pound weakened dramatically against the euro, by about 30% in a little over a year, many found it difficult to make ends meet.

-Naturally, expats can benefit from currency fluctuations too, but the key point is that they present a risk to your spending power.
-This risk can be reduced by shifting your money, into the currency that you are most likely to need it in for the long-term.
+Naturally, expatriates can benefit from currency fluctuations too, but the key point is that they present a risk to your spending power.
+This risk can be reduced by shifting your money, into the currency that you are most likely to need it in for the long term.